 HRPA will accept an original transcript from the recognized educational institution, or original documentation from the recognized credential assessment services noted above.
 Original transcripts are ordered through the Registrar’s Office of the degree granting institution and may be sent directly to HRPA.
 Please notify HRPA if your name has changed since achieving a degree.
 Proof of name change documentation will be required by HRPA.

-Exception to the Degree Requirement
+Exemption to the Degree Requirement

 The degree requirement came into effect January 1, 2011.
 However, members of HRPA who passed the NKE before January 1, 2011 are exempt from the degree requirement if they complete the certification process prior to December 31, 2015.
 For more detail regarding the exemption to the degree requirement and if/how it may affect you, please read: Important Changes to the Experience Requirement for the CHRP Designation.